AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow).
 It
 leads to a simple, clean, linear edit history in the repo.

-The OpenEXR GitHub repo allows rebase merging and disallows merge commits and squash merging.
+The Imath GitHub repo allows rebase merging and disallows merge commits and squash merging.
 This ensures that the repo edit history remains linear, avoiding the "bubbles" characteristic of the [GitFlow](https://www.endoflineblog.com/gitflow-considered-harmful)